nodescrape/scraperz/README.md

 If you passed valid Redis credentials (_.env_ file) you should shortly be able to see a created JSON file with scraped data in it.

+Puppeteer is launched with head because of the fact that ceneo blocked headless mode.

 ### Client side scrapers

 Just copy a scraper you like, visit the respective site, paste the code into your console and invoke the function.